 3. Traffic Insights

 It may not be as easy to come by, but insight into your competitors’ web traffic is highly useful for your marketing strategy.
 It can offer ideas for your own digital campaigns as well as let you know what channels you could use more effectively.
 It can even offer insight into which locations might be useful for attracting new visitors.

 There are several tools offering this type of functionality, and results are admittedly varied.
 Obtain site visitation information such as time on site and bounce rate.
-Google Insights offers insight around generalised trends and keyword groups, and there are many other tools beyond this.
+Google Insights offers insights around generalised trends and key word groups, and there are many other tools beyond this.
 In any event, it never hurts to know where Internet users are focusing their attention.